o-biotech/public-web-docs/docs/tutorials/raspberrypi-dht11.md

 hide_table_of_contents: true
 ---

-## Connecting Raspberry Pi/DHT11, Node Red, and Power BI with OpenBiotech
+## Connecting Raspberry Pi/DHT11, Node Red, and Power BI with OpenEnsemble

-In this tutorial, we'll take you step-by-step through the process of setting up your own personal temperature sensor with OpenBiotech.
+In this tutorial, we'll take you step-by-step through the process of setting up your own personal temperature sensor with OpenEnsemble.
 Here's a look at what we'll do:

 - Configure and set up a Raspberry Pi
 - Connect a temperature sensor
 - Read the data with Node-Red
-- Use OpenBiotech to stream sensor data
+- Use OpenEnsemble to stream sensor data
 - Leverage helpful data tools from your dashboard
 - Visualize your data with PowerBI